-The proliferation of advanced Man Portable mounting losses among coalition forces in and Afghanistan and threatening Israel Air Force over Lebanon, during 2006, accelerated the development and deployment of improved countermeasures.
-Directed Infra-Red Countermeasures ( ) technology has matured in recent years, with systems miniaturization, weight and cost reduction making these lifesaving devices affordable even for medium size helicopters.
+The proliferation of advanced Man Portable Air Defense Systems (MANPADS) in combat zones causing mounting losses among coalition forces in Iraq and Afghanistan and threatening Israel Air Force over Lebanon, during 2006, accelerated the development and deployment of improved countermeasures.
+Directed Infra-Red Countermeasures (DIRCM) technology has matured in recent years, with systems miniaturization, weight and cost reduction making these lifesaving devices affordable even for medium size helicopters.

 Elbit Systems and the Italian company Elettronica announced cooperation to pursue potential DIRCM programs, utilizing the Music DIRCM system, developed by Elbit Systems under previously announced cooperation with RAFAEL.

 Sofar DIRCM systems were installed on large transport aircraft and helicopters.
 Northrop Grumman is currently under contract to design, test and integrate the DIRCM self-protection system onto the Marines’ CH-46E helicopter fleet.
 A similar program is already underway with the corps’ CH-53E helicopters.
 Integration with AH-64D is also underway.